Rjvfelix/VirtuGasy/README.md

 ![](https://img.shields.io/badge/language-java-brightgreen.svg)

-BlackBox is a virtual engine, it can clone and run virtual application on Android,  users don't have to install APK file to run the application on devices.
-BlackBox control all virtual applications, so you can do anything you want by using BlackBox.
+VirtuGasy is a virtual engine, it can clone and run virtual application on Android,  users don't have to install APK file to run the application on devices.
+VirtuGasy control all virtual applications, so you can do anything you want by using VirtuGasy.

 ## Discussion
 [Facebook](https://web.facebook.com/rjvfelix)